 Chad is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 Chad’s exports to the United States are dominated by oil, while imports from the United States include machinery, plastics, and cereals.
 Chad is favorably disposed to foreign investment, especially from North American companies.
 The GOC has made economic diversification away from oil a critical objective of its 2030 Vision and 2017-2021 NDP, focusing on agriculture, livestock, and minerals as key sectors for export development.
 The United States does not have an investment treaty or a bilateral tax agreement with Chad.

 Chad and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

-The U.S. Ambassador to Chad is Geeta Pasi; other principal embassy officials are listed in the Department’s Key Officers List.
+There is currently no U.S. Ambassador appointed to Chad.
+The Chargé d’Affaires, a.i. is Jessica Davis Ba; other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Chad is available from the Department of State and other sources, some of which are listed here.

 CIA World Factbook Chad Page

 USAID Chad Page

 History of U.S. Relations With Chad

 Office of the U.S. Trade Representative Country Page